 The Doctor of Philosophy in Theatre is designed to serve prospective teachers, critics, and scholars in theatre studies.
 Also, in support of the scholarly degree, it provides some training opportunities in production.
-Each candidate, working with an adviser, develops an individual program of study that includes not only a wide range of general courses in history, critical theory, dramatic literature, performance analysis, and research methods but also a specialized group of courses in the candidate's areas of interest.
-Each candidate also selects at least one area of production for training (acting, directing, design, or dramaturgy).
-In addition, candidates have the opportunity to take courses taught by faculty outside the department.
-Candidates will thus develop a strong foundation in theatre studies; they will also be able to design special programs of study, appropriate to their backgrounds and professional aims.
+Each student, working with an advisor, develops an individual program of study that includes not only a wide range of general courses in history, critical theory, dramatic literature, performance analysis, and research methods but also a specialized group of courses in the candidate's areas of interest.
+Each student also selects at least one area of production for training (acting, directing, design, or dramaturgy).
+In addition, students have the opportunity to take courses taught by faculty outside the department.
+Students will develop a strong foundation in theatre studies; they will also be able to design special programs of study, appropriate to their backgrounds and professional aims.

-The PhD applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre or related fields, have a Master's degree (MA or MFA) in theatre or performance studies, show interest and achievement in theatre production, and present evidence of promise in scholarship (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing.)
-Also the applicant must present have three letters of recommendation, provide college transcripts and a statement of purpose, GRE scores, and TOEFL scores for foreign students.
-Applicants should make every effort to begin the program in the autumn semester of the academic year.
-Apply now.
+The PhD applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre or related fields, have a Master's degree (MA or MFA) in theatre or performance studies or in a closely-related field, and present evidence of scholarly research (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing) and creative promise.

 The Theatre Graduate Handbook contains the policies and procedures that govern graduate admissions, degree requirements, advising, the determination of satisfactory academic progress, the selection and evaluation of teaching associates, grievance procedures, and academic standards.